govindak-umd/ORB_SLAM_2and3_Dev/README.md

 # Setting up of ORB-SLAM2 and ORB-SLAM3
-This repository has the process to setup ORB_SLAM2 and how to use it.
+This repository has the process to setup ORB_SLAM2 and ORB_SLAM3 and how to use it.

 The official GitHub repository for ORBS-SLAM2 is linked [here](https://github.com/raulmur/ORB_SLAM2).

+The official GitHub repository for ORBS-SLAM3 is linked [here](https://github.com/UZ-SLAMLab/ORB_SLAM3).

 ## System:

 The code below is tested on: